MPTCP-FreeBSD/research-lab-website/content/authors/Satish/_index.md

 # Short Bio
 bio: >
-  Versatile Software Engineer and Honours graduate with expertise in Artificial Intelligence, Machine Learning, Web Development, and Cybersecurity.
-Adept at problem-solving and creating innovative solutions for dynamic, complex systems.
+ Deol Satish is a Research Fellow at the IoT Research Laboratory, Burwood, VIC, Australia, and a recent Deakin University Software Engineering (Hons.)
+Graduate with exceptional technical and coding abilities.
+His expertise in working on Networking, RF-sensing and Satellite projects involving various technologies, including kernel development, cloud computing, and machine learning is phenomenal.

 # Education
 education: